-The maintenance program revision specified in paragraph (f) of this proposed AD for the fuel tank systems, which involves incorporating the information specified in Report MDC-02K9030, would affect how operators maintain their airplanes.
-After doing the maintenance program revision, operators would need to do any maintenance on the fuel tank system as specified in the CDCCLs.
-Maintenance done before the maintenance program revision specified in paragraph (f) would not need to be redone in order to comply with paragraph (f).
-For example, the AWL that requires fuel pumps to be repaired and overhauled per the FAAapproved component maintenance manual (CMM) applies to fuel pumps repaired after the maintenance programs are revised; spare or on-wing fuel pumps do not need to be reworked.
+The maintenance program revision specified in paragraph (g) of this proposed AD, and the AWLs revision specified in paragraph (h) of this proposed AD, for the fuel tank systems, which involve incorporating the information specified in Report MDC-92K9145, would affect how operators maintain their airplanes.
+After doing the maintenance program revision or AWLs revision, as applicable, operators would need to do any maintenance on the fuel tank system as specified in the CDCCLs.
+Maintenance done before the maintenance program revision specified in paragraph (g), or the AWLs revision specified in paragraph (h), as applicable, would not need to be redone in order to comply with paragraph (g) or (h).
+For example, the AWL that requires fuel pumps to be repaired and overhauled per the FAA-approved component maintenance manual (CMM) applies to fuel pumps repaired after the maintenance programs are revised; spare or on-wing fuel pumps do not need to be reworked.